FiveDotTwelve/presence-fdt-www/FDT_INSTRUCTION.md

 ---

+## Google Sheet

+This Google Sheet tracks external employees’ daily availability.
+It stores their personal info, Slack IDs, assigned project managers, current status, response timestamps, reasons for absence, and working hours, allowing the bot to send messages and notify PMs automatically.

+Some columns, such as Name, SlackID, Email, PM, pmID, checkHour, and workingHours, are filled in manually.
+The bot automatically updates columns like Status, lastConfirmed, and Reason

 ## Daily Message

 The bot sends a message to each external employee at a specified time, asking if they are available today.